Philosophy, University of Warwick

 Thesis title:

-The central themes of my research are moral status, basic equality, and our duties to animals.
+My research focusses on moral status, the basic equality of humans, and our duties to animals.

-I have a B.Phil. in Philosophy from the University of Oxford, and a BA in Philosophy, Politics, and Economics from the University of Warwick.
+I am a postdoctoral research fellow at the Centre for Research in Ethics and McGill University, Canada.
+I have a PhD in Philosophy from the University of Warwick, a B.Phil. in Philosophy from the University of Oxford, and a BA in Philosophy, Politics, and Economics, also from the University of Warwick.
 Before beginning my doctorate, I worked in food policy for an NGO.